MicrosoftDocs/visualstudio-docs/docs/test/writing-unit-tests-for-c-cpp.md

 > [!NOTE]
 > Some features such as Live Unit Testing, Coded UI Tests and IntelliTest aren't supported for C++.

-Visual Studio includes these C++ test frameworks with no additional downloads required:
+Visual Studio includes these C++ test frameworks with no extra downloads required:

 - Microsoft Unit Testing Framework for C++
 - Google Test